juan-gutierrez-nxp/meta-avs-demos/README.md

 ### Step 4 : Deploying the built images to SD/MMC card to boot on target board.

-After a build has succesfully completed, the created image resides in your
+After a build has succesfully completed, the created image resides at

     <build_sdk>/tmp/deploy/images/imx7d-pico/

 In this directory, you will find the **imx7d-pico-avs.sdcard** image.

-Flash the .sdcard image into eMMC device of your board with the following commands:
+To Flash the .sdcard image into the eMMC device of your PicoPi board follow the next steps:

+- Download the [bootbomb flasher](ftp://ftp.technexion.net/development_resources/development_tools/installer/pico-imx7-imx6ul-imx6ull_otg-installer_20170112.zip) and follow the instruction on **Section 4.
+Board Reflashing** of the [Quick Start Guide for AVS kit](https://www.nxp.com/docs/en/user-guide/Quick-Start-Guide-for-Arrow-AVS-kit.pdf) to setup your board on flashing mode.

-Copy the built SDCARD file
+- Copy the built SDCARD file

 		$ sudo dd if=imx7d-pico-avs.sdcard of=/dev/sd<partition> bs=1M && sync
+		$ sync

-Let’s properly eject the pico-imx7d board:
+- Properly eject the pico-imx7d board:

 		$ sudo eject /dev/sd<partition>

 ---

 ### NXP Documentation

+Refer to the [Quick Start Quide for AVS SDK](https://www.nxp.com/docs/en/user-guide/Quick-Start-Guide-for-Arrow-AVS-kit.pdf) to fully setup your PicoPi board with  Synaptics 2Mic and PicoPi i.mx7D

 For a more comprehensive understanding of Yocto, its features and setup; more image build and deployment options and customization, please take a look at the [i.MX_Yocto_Project_User's_Guide.pdf](https://www.nxp.com/webapp/Download?colCode=L4.1.15_1.0.0_LINUX_DOCS&Parent_nodeId=1276810298241720831102&Parent_pageType=product) document from the Linux documents bundle mentioned at the beginning of this document.